shinhojin/DASL/README.md

 This repository contains the implementation of DASL (Deterministic Arrayed Skip List), a novel in-memory index that enhances tail latency, microarchitecture friendliness, and reduces restructuring overhead, as proposed in the research paper:

 **DASL: An Index for Enhancing Tail Latency, Microarchitecture Friendliness, and Restructuring Overhead**
 by Hojin Shin, Bryan S. Kim, Seehwan Yoo, and Jongmoo Choi.
-(Submitted)
+(IEEE Access)

 ## Repository Structure